Atlantic stingray: Distribution and habitat

 The Atlantic stingray is found over fine substrates.

-The Atlantic Stingray is found in the western Atlantic Ocean from Chesapeake Bay southward to Florida and the Gulf of Mexico, to as far as Campeche, Mexico.
+The Atlantic Stingray is found in the western Atlantic Ocean from the Chesapeake Bay southward to Florida and the Gulf of Mexico, to as far as Campeche, Mexico.
 Records of this species from Grenada, Suriname, and Brazil are doubtful and may represent other species.
-The Atlantic stingray is capable of tolerating varying salinities and can enter freshwater; it has been reported from the Mississippi River, Lake Pontchartrain, and the St. Johns River in Florida.
+The Atlantic stingray is capable of tolerating varying salinities and can enter freshwater; it has been reported from the Mississippi River, Lake Pontchartrain, Winyah Bay, and the St. Johns River in Florida.
 The stingrays in the St. Johns River system represent the only permanent freshwater elasmobranch population in North America.

 This species inhabits shallow coastal waters over sandy or silty bottoms, estuaries, and lakes.
-They prefer water temperatures over 15 C and can tolerate temperatures over 30 C. These stingrays conduct seasonal migrations to stay in warmer water: they are only present in the northerly Chesapeake bay in the summer and fall, and elsewhere they migrate to deeper water in the winter.
+They prefer water temperatures over 15 C and can tolerate temperatures over 30 C. These stingrays conduct seasonal migrations to stay in warmer water: they are only present in the northerly Chesapeake Bay in the summer and fall, and elsewhere they migrate to deeper water in the winter.
 When inshore, they usually stay at depths of 2–6 m, and after migrating offshore they may be found as deep as 25 m.